Cod3dDOT/nibblet/README.md

 3. When `inject` is pressed, injects a special template into sandboxed environment.
 The temaplate is used to fetch code, stored in the `location` field, and inject it into the target page using `eval()`
 4. Result of the script is passed back to the extension using events.

+### Plasmo
 This is a [Plasmo extension](https://docs.plasmo.com/) project bootstrapped with [`plasmo init`](https://www.npmjs.com/package/plasmo).

+The project was first written several years ago, then rewritten several times.
+However, as I became familiar with Next.js, I had an idea of rewriting the whole thing again using React.
+As it turns out, Plasmo was a perfect fit.
+It should be noted, that Plasmo is evolving rapidly, and some of the code in this repo is probably outdated.

 Run the development server: